JakubStachh/Rust-Projects-WIP/README.md

 - ✅ Find All Permutations of a String
 - ✅ Find the Intersection of Two Arrays
 - ✅ Find the Longest Substring Without Repeating Characters
-- ✅ Find the Missing Number in an Array
-- ✅ Implement a Binary Search [https://github.com/JakubStachh/Rust-Projects/tree/main/Rust%20Projects/Implement%20a%20Binary%20Search](#implement-a-binary-search)
+- ✅ Find the Missing Number in an Array- ✅ Implement a Binary Search [GitHub Link](https://github.com/JakubStachh/Rust-Projects/tree/main/Rust%20Projects/Implement%20a%20Binary%20Search)
 - ✅ Implement a Simple Queue Using Two Stacks
 - ✅ Implement a Simple Stack
 - ✅ Merge Intervals